macadev/Gibbon-Tabs/README.md

   - Your donations will help me buy coffee and train rides to Montreal (A large chunk of this project was completed on the train to Montreal from Toronto, believe it or not.
 I am amazingly productive while on trains).
   - I have many other ideas for developer tools that I think can have a pretty big impact on your workflow, so you can expect more awesome things to come.
   - Thanks to the stranger who sent me 0.00123977 BTC.
 I made my first dollar on the internet!
 WOAH!

+## Version changes

+- __Latest version is 1.1.0__
+  - Changes:
+    - Ability to overwrite the contents of a snapshot!
+    - Use the pencil icon next to the Snapshot name in the Snapshots dropdown.
+    - This feature lets you modify the contents of snapshots you have created in the past.